RomainGratier/gan_inpainting_for_pose_estimation/README.md

 # gan_inpainting_for_pose_estimation
-tackle pose estimation while occlusion appear with generative adversarial models
+Tackle the occlusion issues on pose estimation by cropping fake occlusions and inpaint the cropped area